Updated: February 11, 2020

 Sure, you may pay a graphic artist to design a profile picture and cover photo -- but that's not a necessity.

-Simply using photographs you take of your business will work -- and in some cases that's better than a creative image from a designer.
+Using photographs you take of your business works just fine -- and in some cases it's better than a creative image from a designer.

 My point is that getting rolling with a page costs you nothing until you start paying for ads to get page Likes, boosting posts and running Sponsored Stories -- all of which you should be doing with your page.